Content on this page was generated by AI and has not been manually reviewed.

 What is Edgerouter x vpn site to site?

 Edgerouter x vpn site to site is a configuration pattern where two EdgeRouter devices create a secure IPsec tunnel to connect two remote networks as if they were on the same local network.
-Is protonvpn legal
+Microsoft edge vpn ios setup guide for iPhone and iPad with Edge Secure Network, iOS VPN tips, and performance comparisons 2026

 Do EdgeRouter models support IPsec site-to-site by default?